EricZinda/Perplexity/docs/pxHowTo/pxHowTo020ImplementAPredication.md

 Note that `i_binding` is ignored since `i` variables usually indicate an ignored (or 'dropped') argument as described in the section on [MRS](../mrscon/devhowto0010MRS#other-variables-types-i-u-p).

 The code illustrates that bindings have a `binding.value` property that returns the current variable's value, which is always a list for reasons described in the [Together conceptual topic](../devcon/devcon0020MRSSolverSets) .
 So, this function retrieves the first item in the list and checks to see if it is the one file we have in our world.
-That is the only time this will bet `true` since that is all we have.
+That is the only time this will be `true` since that is all we have.
 If so, it `yields` the state object to indicate that this predication is `true` for the current state of its variables.
 The `state` object is just yielded, as is, since we are just checking if the values passed in are a "file" and not changing anything.

 Predications will often be called with all of their variables bound like this.
-But, recall that sometimes the engine will instead be looking for the function to provide a list of *all* `file_n` objects as opposed to checking if a particular object is a file.
+But, recall from the section on [The Predication Contract](../pxint/pxint0010PredicationContract) that sometimes the engine will be looking for the function to provide a list of *all* `file_n` objects as opposed to checking if a particular object is a file.
 It indicates this by leaving one or more variables "unbound", which is when: `binding.value is None`.
 This indicates to the function that it should `yield` all the things in the world that are a `file`, like this:

 ~~~
 def file_n_of(context, state, x_binding, i_binding):